 All of these initial reviews will be completed by January 31, 2020.

 STEP THREE: FEEDBACK

-During the last two weeks of February, 2019, each applicant/team will meet with a representative of the review committee.
-During this time, feedback will be provided based on the initial review.
+During the first two weeks of February, 2020, each applicant/team will receive feedback based on the initial review.

 As needed, guidance will be provided to ensure their proposal aligns sufficiently with the district’s goals and operational capabilities.
 Where possible, specific examples of possible/impossible scenarios will be provided.